What are rodents?

 How do I get rid of rodents?

 If you are looking to eliminate rodents from your property, reach out to the professionals at Prewett Pest Control.
 Through advanced technology and convenient and modern services, we offer our customers exceptional rodent control and prevention services.
 Get rid of rodents and keep them from returning to your residential or commercial property, by reaching out to the experts at Prewett Pest Control.
 Contact us today to learn more about our local and effective rodent control plans in Auburn, Mobile, Tuscaloosa, and the surrounding communities!

 How can I prevent rodents in the future?

-To help stop mice and rats from taking over your East Alabama property, we want to offer some easy-to-execute pest prevention tips:
+To help stop mice and rats from taking over your Alabama property, we want to offer some easy-to-execute pest prevention tips: